Conseil d'État: History

 The Council of State originates from the 13th century, by which time the King's Court (Curia regis) had split into three sections, one of which was the King's Council (Curia in consilium, later Conseil du roi), which too broke up into three distinct parts: the Conseil secret 'Privy Council', the Conseil privé 'Private Council', and Conseil des finances 'Council of Finances'.
-Reorganized under Louis XIV into two major groupings, the Conseil d'État privé, finances et direction that was the direct ancestor of the Council of State.
+Reorganized under Louis XIV into two major groupings, the Conseil d'État privé, finances et direction was the direct ancestor of the Council of State.
 It brought together legal advisors and experts to advise the King on claims against the Crown.
 Officially established in 1557, this was the largest of the King's Councils made up of France's High Chancellor, lords of peerage, Ministers and Secretaries of State, the Comptroller-General, 30 Councillors of State, 80 masters of requests, and the Intendants of Finance.
 The judicial portion of the Council was known as the Conseil d'État privé or Conseil des parties.

-The kings, who had the power to dispense justice and hand down judgments as the court of last resort, delegated this judicial power to royal courts and parlements.
+French kings had the power to dispense justice and hand down judgments as the court of last resort and delegated this judicial power to royal courts and parlements.
 But the French king still retained the power to override them at will.
-Specifically, French kings maintained their privilege to decide major issues and hand down judgements when administrative acts were in dispute.
+Specifically, French kings maintained their privilege to decide major issues and hand down judgment when administrative acts were in dispute.
 The judgments of the King's Council of State were regarded as being issued under the King's residual proper jurisdiction (justice retenue), that is, the sovereign's reserved power to dispense justice in certain matters.
 Legal advisors also assisted the King in developing new laws and, by delegated jurisdiction, directly exercised sovereign rights (jura regalia).

 For more on French government administration during the Old Regime, see Ancien Régime in France.